 From mono to stereo

 The shift from mono to stereo sound was a significant milestone in music streaming and recording.
 It brought about a paradigm shift in how people interacted with audio content.
+Yet, in the 2020s, stereo itself is increasingly complemented by object-based and immersive formats such as Dolby Atmos, which allow sound elements to be placed and moved within a three-dimensional space rather than fixed to two channels.

-In the mono era, all sound elements – vocals, instruments, everything – were mixed into a single channel.
+In the mono era, all sound elements—vocals, instruments, everything—were mixed into a single channel.
 It meant that no matter how you listened, whether through a speaker or headphones, all components of the music blended into one monolithic block of sound.
 While it had its charm and simplicity, it lacked depth and spatial awareness.
 Music in mono was like a painting in one dimension, presenting a flattened, centralized soundscape.

 The advent of stereo sound transformed this landscape dramatically.
 Stereo introduced two separate audio channels, one for the left and the other for the right speaker or earphone.
 This seemingly simple change had profound implications.
 It allowed for the placement of different sounds across a horizontal plane, giving a sense of width and space.